tuneboy2/old_alx-low_level_programming/0x00-hello_world/README.md

 # **C - Hello, World**
-In this project, I learnt how to compile using
+In this project, I learnt how to compile using 'gcc'